Duality4Y/LinkedList/README.md

 it is fairly straightforward.
-operations that can be done include: append, prepend, pop, push, insert, and getting the length() of the list.
+operations that can be done include: append, prepend, pop, push, insert, and getting the length() of the list. also included is indexing by subscript, which throws a exception if you try to index out of bounds.

 the output of example1.cpp looks like:
 ```